-- Labelling all your child's belongings so that when they lose track of their belongings they will find their way back to them. - Allowing your child to pack, unpack and carry their own bag.
+- LABELLING all your child's belongings so that when they lose track of their belongings they will find their way back to them. - Allowing your child to pack, unpack and carry their own bag.
 Part of going to school is being independent so encourage your child to organise and carry their school bag each day. - Being prepared for accidents if they happen.
 Your child will feel more comfortable about changing into their own clothing, so keep a complete extra set of labelled clothes in your child's bag.
 There are a variety of ways children can get wet; water play, washing hands etc. - Discussing your child's lunchbox with your child each day to help them decide what to eat at recess and lunch.
 At Beldon Primary children eat their fruit first at recess then their other snack items.
+Next is snack attack 5 mins to eat a healthy snack.
 At lunch they have their sandwich first then what is left in their lunch pack.
 Beldon Primary is a 'Crunch 'n' Sip' school so all students need to have fresh fruit or vegetables each day and a drink bottle of WATER.
 Please limit what goes into your child's lunchbox as children often feel they need to eat everything in their lunchbox.